Long Whatton: Amenities

-Long Whatton has three churches: Long Whatton All Saints Church, Long Whatton Methodist Church and Long Whatton Baptist Church.
-Between 1998 and 2005 an annual Mission Aviation Fellowship Midlands Rally took place in the Methodist Church.
-Due to a loss of funding, the Baptist Church sadly closed in 2016.
+Long Whatton Baptist Church Due to a loss of funding, the Baptist Church sadly closed in 2016.

-Long Whatton has a primary school, a farm shop and a village store.

 Community activities

 Long Whatton hosts a village show every August Bank Holiday.

 Long Whatton has a Scout troop and a Brownie pack.

 Long Whatton has a cricket club and a football team.

 Civil parish

 On 1 April 1936 the parish of Diseworth was merged with Long Whatton, parts of Hathern and Shepshed was also merged, on 4 August 1999 the parish was renamed "Long Whatton & Diseworth".
 In 1931 the parish of Long Whatton (prior to the merge) had a population of 587.